 In particular canvassing by e-mail is subject to “opt-in” of e-mail addresses.
 Indeed, canvassing by e-mail is in principle prohibited.
 If the recipient of this canvassing has not previously expressed his consent.
 By a free, specific, and informed expression of will.
 These aspects must therefore be contractually regulated.

 Carefully study the contract

 Beyond the guarantees of legal compliance, a merchant who intends to outsource his e-commerce activity will have to carefully study the contract proposed by the service provider.
 Or propose one to him in order to manage all the delegated aspects.

-However, as these are often turnkey contracts.
+However, these are often turnkey contracts.
 All aspects have to be managed contractually.
 From the creation of the online shop, through marketing.
-To customer service and back office management.
+To customer service and back-office management.

 Now you know in e-commerce delegation what precautions you should take before outsourcing.

 These main legal remarks, although not exhaustive, are only intended to shed light on certain precautions to be taken.
 In order to prevent the delegation from becoming a real headache for traders/merchants.
 Who opt to outsource their e-commerce activity.

 Therefore, before you decide to delegate, define your needs precisely.
 Measure the advantages and disadvantages for you of this solution.
 And, because of the full-service nature of e-business delegation.
 Before committing yourself, carefully study or draw up the contract intended to govern the services.

 If you were interested in this topic, you should also like the articles in the “E-commerce delegation” category.
 You will find them all here.